luxonis/depthai-hardware/DM1098OBC_DepthAI_USB3C_WIFI/README.md

 * Support for on-board stereo and RGB camera modules
 * Interface for Luxonis DepthAI SoM
 * USB 3.1 Gen1 Type-C
+* Integrates ESP32-WROOM-32D (Wi-Fi 2.4 GHz to 2.5 GHz)
 * Micro USB interface for serial communication with ESP32
 * Pads for DepthAI SoM / ESP32 3.3V SPI (refer to schematic for pinout)
 * Pads for ESP32 3.3V AUX GPIOs (refer to schematic for pinout)
 * QWIIC connector for ESP32 I2C